Skip to content

 While asking about pricing isn’t an objection on the surface, some prospects don’t like to proceed without knowing what the cost is going to be.

 Depending on the industry or the product or service being sold, SDRs may not know the prices in the first place.
-Plus prices may change based on the number of people in the company, the features chosen or a whole variety of other factors.
+Plus, prices may change based on the number of people in the company, the features chosen, or various other factors.

 In this instance, Ivana responds by saying something like this: